Luise Herklotz: Member of Parliament

-Luise Herklotz was a Landtagsabgeordnete in Rhineland-Palatinate from 1949 to October 5, 1957.
+Herklotz was a Landtagsabgeordnete in Rhineland-Palatinate from 1949 to October 5, 1957.
 In 1954, the state parliament elected her as a member of the second Federal Assembly, which re-elected Theodor Heuss as federal president.
 She was a member of the German Bundestag from September 24, 1956, when she replaced Hermann Trittelvitz, until 1972.
 From 1966 to 1973, she was also a member of the Parliamentary Assembly of the Council of Europe.

-She was later a member of the European Parliament from 1979 to 1984.
+Herklotz was later a member of the European Parliament from 1979 to 1984.

 Honors

-On September 6, 2003, the city of Speyer awarded her the honorary citizen right.
+On September 6, 2003, the city of Speyer awarded Herklotz the honorary citizen right.
 In 1973, she was awarded the Cross of Merit First Class, which she had refused to accept in 1969, and in June 1984 the Great Federal Cross of Merit of the Order of Merit of the Federal Republic of Germany.
 In 1986 she received the Marie-Juchacz-Plakette of the Workers' Welfare Association, in 1990 the Medal of Merit of the City of Speyer and in 1999 the Order of Merit of Rhineland-Palatinate.